wendyverdonk93/docs/content/faq/finance/refund-more-than-original-amount.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---
-Refunding more than the stated amount of the original transaction is now possible for certain payment methods and can be activated in MultiSafepay Control.
-This can be useful, for example, for merchants willing to cover the costs incurred by a customer when sending an order back by post.
+Refunding more than the stated amount of the original transaction is now possible for certain payment methods and can be activated in [MultiSafepay Control](https://merchant.multisafepay.com/) This can be useful, for example, for merchants willing to cover the costs incurred by a customer when sending an order back by post.

 This only applies to payments originally received with a debit payment method. **Credit cards and post-payment methods do not apply.**